 - Employers should make sure they have the administrative bandwidth to calculate and manage hours for nonexempt employees, if they choose to go that route.
 Using automated timesheet processing can reduce the managerial cost of monitoring employee overtime.

-- A combined payroll and accounting solution can help you track all your employee-related expenses down to the penny, every time you run payroll.
+- A combined small business payroll and accounting software solution can help you track all your employee-related expenses down to the penny, every time you run payroll.

 - Employers who are forced to cut employee overtime hours may also consider pursuing automated or outsourced solutions to make up for lost productivity or reduced customer service capability.